zagaran/ecs-celery-autoscaler/README.md

    ```

 # How Does it Work?
-This library utilizes Celery's signals along with redis statistics to track queue depth and each worker's processing state.
+This library utilizes Celery's signals along with Redis statistics to track queue depth and each worker's processing state.

 **How many workers:** on every task publish and task completion, the target worker count is recomputed by the
 configured `metric` (see `metric` above), then clamped to `[min_workers, max_workers]` and to never go below the